 \subsection{Partially exchangeable and constrained exchangeable partitions}

-Let us explore the connections between the restricted exchangeable partitions introduced in this paper and other generalisations of exchangeability studied in the literature, notably partial exchangeability and constrained exchangeability. \textit{Partially exchangeable partitions} were introduced by Pitman \cite{Pit-95}.
-A measure $\mu_n$ on $\cP_n$ is partially exchangeable if $\mu_n(\pi)=\mu_n(\pi^\prime)$ for all $\pi,\pi^\prime\in\cP_n$ with the same \em vector \em of block sizes \em in the order of least element. \em Partially exchangeable measures are not restricted exchangeable, in general, nor vice versa.
-Specifically, $\pi=\left(\{1, 2\}, \{3, 4\}\right)$ and $\pi^\prime=\left(\{1,3\}, \{2,4\}\right)$ have the same mass for partially exchangeable measures but not necessarily for restricted exchangeable measures.
-Vice versa, consider $\pi=\left(\{1, 2, 3\}, \{4,5\}\right)$ and $\pi^\prime=\left(\{1,2\},\{3, 4, 5\}\right)$.
+Let us explore the connections between the RE partitions introduced in this paper and other generalisations of exchangeability studied in the literature, notably partial exchangeability and constrained exchangeability. \textit{Partially exchangeable partitions} were introduced by Pitman \cite{Pit-95}.
+A measure $\mu_n$ on $\cP_n$ is partially exchangeable if $\mu_n(\pi)=\mu_n(\pi^\prime)$ for all $\pi,\pi^\prime\in\cP_n$ with the same \em vector \em of block sizes \em in the order of least element. \em Partially exchangeable measures are not RE, in general, nor vice versa.
+Specifically, $\pi=\left\{\{1, 2\}, \{3, 4\}\right\}$ and $\pi^\prime=\left\{\{1,3\}, \{2,4\}\right\}$ have the same mass for partially exchangeable measures but not necessarily for RE measures.
+Vice versa, consider $\pi=\left\{\{1, 2, 3\}, \{4,5\}\right\}$ and $\pi^\prime=\left\{\{1,2\},\{3, 4, 5\}\right\}$.
 In fact, ``the intersection'' of the two concepts is exchangeability: